s7manth/tp/docs/UserGuide.md

 | t/     | Tags               |

 Note:
-* Multiple keywords can be given for each tag.
+* Multiple keywords can be given for each prefix.
 * The order of the keywords does not matter. e.g. `Hans Bo` will match `Bo Hans`
 * The search is case-insensitive. e.g `hans` will match `Hans`
-* Keywords cannot be empty. e.g. `find n/` is wrong
+* Keywords cannot be empty. e.g. `find n/` will return an error
 * Only the specified prefixes will be searched